Finite group actions on abelian groups of finite Morley rank: Abstract

 \section{Abstract}

-This paper develops some general results about actions of finite groups on (infinite) abelian groups in the finite Morley rank category.
-They are linked to a range of problems on groups of finite Morley rank discussed in \cite{borovik-deloro}.
-Crucially, these results are needed for the forthcoming work by Ay\c{s}e Berkman and myself \cite{berkman-borovik} where we remove the `sharpness' assumption from \cite{berkman-borovik-sharp}.
+This paper develops some general results about actions of finite groups on infinite abelian groups of exponent $p$ in the finite Morley rank category.
+These results are applicable to a range of problems on groups of finite Morley rank discussed in \cite{borovik-deloro}.
+Also, they yield a proof of the long-standing conjecture of linearity of irreducible definable actions of simple algebraic groups on elementary abelian $p$-groups of finite Morley rank \cite[Conjecture 12]{borovik-deloro} and \cite[Question B.38]{BN-book}.
+Crucially, these results are needed for the papers by Ay\c{s}e Berkman and myself \cite{berkman-borovik,berkman-borovik-solvable} where we have proved an explicit, and best possible, upper bound for the degree of generic multiple transitivity for an action of a group of finite Morley rank on an abelian group.